-Residential care home financing where you finance both the business and the home is available with no down payment via an SBA loan if you already own at least 1 successful residential assisted living facility or with just 10% down if you are purchasing your first home.
-And if the building is the larger percentage of the purchase price then the entire amount can be financed over 25 years..
+Residential care home financing where you finance both the business and the home is available with no down payment via an SBA loan if you already own at least 1 successful residential assisted living facility or with just 10% down if you are purchasing your first care home.
+And if the building or home is the larger percentage of the purchase price then care home mortgages are available with a 25 years term and amortization.

-Residential assisted living homes – aka “Board and Care homes” – have become very popular across the U.S. In Florida they are known as Adult Family Care Homes (AFCH’s) and in California they are commonly referred to as Residential Care Facilities for the Elderly (RCFE’s).
+Residential assisted living homes – aka “Board and Care homes” or “Personal Care Homes” – have become very popular across the U.S. In Florida they are known as Adult Family Care Homes (AFCH’s) and in California they are commonly referred to as Residential Care Facilities for the Elderly (RCFE’s).
 They are also popular in Arizona and Texas as well as many other states.

 Assisted Living Facility Financing – 100%

 100% financing is possible if you are expanding an existing assisted living facility or residential care home business.